rinka-meltiron/MiLib/README.md

 ### Compiling
-We assume you have cloned MiLib in the current directory ./ The makefiles are:
+We assume you have cloned MiLib in the current directory ./ The makefiles are MiLib/common/lib/Makefile and MiLib/histogram/gpu/Makefile
-MiLib/common/lib/Makefile
-and

-MiLib/histogram/gpu/Makefile

 These are currently set to output debug executables.
 Should you want to create optimized production version, you will find the variable dbg in each of these files set to 1.
 Next to that is the same variable set to 0 and commented out.
 Comment out dbg=1 and enable dbg=0 for the production version.